 Identifying the project scope involves defining the length, breadth, and depth of the project.
 On the other hand, it’s equally essential to outline functions, deadlines, tasks, features, and services.

-Identify the Project Deliverables
+Identify the Project Deliverable

 Identification of Project Stakeholders

 A thorough identification of project stakeholders is essential.
 It is better to have meetings with team members and experts to identify project stakeholders.
-Documentation of relevant information on stakeholders and impact on them on successful completion of the project is required
+Documentation of relevant information on stakeholders and impact on them on successful completion of the project is required.

 Develop a Business Case